weaveworks/weave-gitops-enterprise/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug report
-about: Use this issue when something is not working as expected for
+about: Use this issue when something is not working as expected.
 title: ''
 labels: ["bug"]
-assignees: 'weaveworks/timber-wolf'
+assignees: ["weaveworks/timber-wolf","weaveworks/pesto","weaveworks/wild-watermelon","weaveworks/tangerine" ]

 ---
 **Describe the bug**